whitecollaralgos/Algoways/broker/flattrade/streaming/docs/reconnection_fix.md

 2. The client disconnects (e.g., script is stopped).
 3. The client is immediately restarted and attempts to reconnect.
 4. The reconnection attempt fails with an authentication error from the WebSocket server, even though the `susertoken` (session key) is still valid.
-5. Restarting the main OpenAlgo application would temporarily resolve the problem, allowing the next connection to succeed.
+5. Restarting the main AlgoWays application would temporarily resolve the problem, allowing the next connection to succeed.

 ### Root Cause Analysis: